ConcreteLlama/digital-foundry-downloader/README.md

 # DF Downloader

 DF Downloader is an application designed to download the latest Digital Foundry videos when they are available.
 This will only work in any useful manner if you are a Patreon subscriber.
+If you are not a subscriber, this tool will still be able to get info about available content but it will not be able to download anything.

 _NOTE - This is a personal project that I developed for my own use and has been consistently working for me for some time.
 I thought I'd put it out there as I found it so useful.
 I don't get much time to actually work on it but try to keep it updated if it breaks or doesn't work quite as expected._